americanexpress/amex-jest-preset-react/CONTRIBUTING.md

 ## Submitting a new feature

-When submitting a new feature request or enhancement of an existing features please review the following:-
+When submitting a new feature request or enhancement of an existing features please review the following:

 ### Is your feature request related to a problem